jpg_20230225_220654_0000

 In the above scenario, the problems faced during the process are addressed below:

-A. Request Body gets encrypted so can’t use tools like SQLmap directly for the exploitation of SQLi.
+A. Request Body gets encrypted so we cannot use tools like SQLmap directly for the exploitation.
 Need to find the key as encryption is done on the client side.

 To decrypt the encrypted data, a key is required.
 We analyzed all the .js files.
 We found out they are using AES with EBC cipher mode.
 We found the key but it was encoded in Base64 format.
 With the help of online tools or Burp suit’s Decoder, we’ve attained the cipher key.